-American Soprano Susan Wheeler is a charismatic opera and concert performer who sings “dripping with musicality” (Choralis).
-Ms. Wheeler's upcoming performances include a return to The Metropolitan Opera Guild in 2023, covering Elsa in their “Lohengrin Showcase” at Lincoln Center, where she first appeared as Anne Truelove in their “Evolution of the Ingenue” Rake’s Progress performance in 2022, with the Wagner Society of New York as Elsa in Lohengrin, and again reprising Elsa in Lohengrin with Opera Susquehanna.
-In 2021, Ms. Wheeler also appeared as Chrysothemis (Elektra) with the New York Chamber Music Festival at Symphony Space.
+American soprano Susan Wheeler is a charismatic opera and concert performer who sings “dripping with musicality” (Choralis).
+In August 2023, Ms. Wheeler will be presented by Maestra Eve Queler in a concert of arias by Strauss, Verdi, Dvořák, and Mozart.
+Also in 2023, Susan returned to Lincoln Center as Elsa (Lohengrin) with The Metropolitan Opera Guild, where she first sang Anne Truelove (The Rake’s Progress) in 2022.
+Ms. Wheeler will appear with New Rochelle Opera as Rosalinde (Die Fledermaus), with the Wagner Society of New York as Elsa (Wagner Duets concert), and Elsa again (Lohengrin) with Opera Susquehanna.
+Ms. Wheeler sang Chrysothemis (Elektra) in 2021 with the New York Chamber Music Festival at Symphony Space.

 Susan recently made her Carnegie Hall debut (Mozart Requiem, Dvořák Te Deum).
 In 2019 Susan gave a celebrated concert in Berlin, Germany at the US Embassy in Berlin (Mozart, Charpentier, Lehár), and appeared as guest artist at the Berlin Airlift Memorial Concert with Radio KBB “Fest der Luftbrüke” with the Bundeswehr National Band (My Fair Lady, Glory Denied, Lili Marlene).
 Internationally, she was also heard as Mimi in La Bohème and as the Countess in Le Nozze di Figaro at the Mediterranean Opera Festival in Sicily.
 In 2017 critics celebrated her Donna Anna in Don Giovanni in Tuscany “as nuanced and beautifully sung.”